ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 ### Licensing options
 {: #vs_orderinginstances-licensing-options}

+Using individual license keys together with the combined license keys does not meet the payment requirements for the licenses you will need.
+{:important}

 You have the following options for licensing the selected VMware components:
 * **Include license with purchase**: In this case, a new license for the VMware component is purchased on your behalf.
 A combined VMware license is generated to match the cluster size of the order.
-* **I will provide the license**: In this case, you use your own license for the VMware component.

    If you choose to purchase any license, except for vSphere Enterprise Plus and vCenter Server, and you order multiple ESXi servers, an {{site.data.keyword.cloud_notm}} ticket is opened automatically on your behalf to combine license keys.
 You are responsible to follow up with the ticket to ensure that you use only the license keys that the DevOps team generates.

-Using individual license keys together with the combined license keys does not meet the payment requirements for the licenses you will need.
-{:important}
+* **I will provide the license**: In this case, you use your own license (BYOL) for the VMware component.
+You will not enter your BYOL licenses when you create your order for the first time, but you will do it later when the vSphere cluster is created.

 ## Bare metal server settings
 {: #vs_orderinginstances-bare-metal-settings}